khmaher/HPC_dada2/README.md

 </details>

-<summary>Getting Started - Access the HPC, and load the required software and data.</summary>
+<summary>2) Getting Started - Access the HPC, and load the required software and data.</summary>
 <details>
 <summary>Access the HPC</summary>